teacher education

 Whether you’re entering the classroom to teach or to learn, you should have a plan in mind.
 If you’re looking to teach, you’ll want to pursue a strong and varied academic program before college to prepare for your education studies.
 And if you want to teach at the high school level, you should take any courses that are available in the area you want to teach.

-opens doors to a range of careers involving teaching, advising or administering in school, community and business settings.
+Oregon State’s education curriculum emphasizes preparing and licensing teachers for K-12 public school classrooms.
+But an education degree also opens doors to a range of careers involving teaching, advising or administration in school, community and business settings.
 You could be:

 • A preschool teacher in a day care or business setting.